MouseBiteLabs/29F160-to-UV-EPROM-T48-Programming-Adapter/README.md

 - Disconnected pin 18 and pin 29 on P1 from VSS and connect to the proper pins on P2 instead
 - Renamed board to be more general
+- Added more pins for ZIF socket access

 ### v1.0 - Prototype